Top 5 questions to ask a solar retailer

 4. What’s included in my warranty?

-A reputable solar retailer will provide you with clear information about warranties.
+An authorised solar retailer must provide you with clear information about warranties.
 This includes the details and warranties of the different components within the solar power system.

 Your retailer should also provide you with an installation warranty.
 This covers any problems with the installation.
 It’s worth checking how they process warranty claims and whether the manufacturers have a contact number in Australia in case any problems arise.

-Approved retailers are also required to have policies and procedures in place for dealing with faults, problems and any other issues.
+Authorised solar retailers must also have policies and procedures in place for dealing with faults, problems and any other issues.
 There are legal protections for customers if manufacturers, retailers and installers provide products and services that don’t deliver what was promised.
 Find out more information about consumer protections that apply when buying a solar panel (PV) system.

 5. Is financing right for me?

-Some solar retailers may allow you to pay through an instalment plan to lower the upfront costs of installing solar.
-It’s important to conduct your research before accepting finance and consider asking the following:
+Some solar retailers may allow you to pay through an installment plan to lower your upfront costs.
+It’s important to do your research before accepting finance and consider asking the following:

-To further reduce installation costs, Solar Victoria offers eligible Victorians interest-free loans of up to $1,400.
-The loan is offered as an option in the rebate application.
+To further reduce installation costs, eligible Victorians can also opt-in to our interest-free loan of up to $1,400.

 Updated